doingandlearning/project3/README.md

 # Unicorn Issue Tracker

-- Service and bug fixes for free
+## Service and bug fixes for free
-- Ask for money for additional features
+## Ask for money for additional features

-- As a user, I hould be able to submit an issue.
+- As a user, I should be able to submit an issue.
 - As a user, I should be able to track an issue.

 - Basic entity is a ticket